Corporate travel safety 2024

 From material that covers emergencies and crises to basic on-the-road skills and health and safety training, making sure your employees are trained and up to date is a key part of any travel risk management program.

 When employees travel to high-risk destinations, make sure that they’re trained and equipped with everything they need to know about the country and regions.
-However, you also need to make sure that you have procedures in place -- such as automatic alerts via your -- to prevent employees from booking travel within countries that fall outside your risk parameters.
+However, you also need to make sure that you have procedures in place -- such as automatic alerts via your travel management platform -- to prevent employees from booking travel within countries that fall outside your risk parameters.

 4. Develop a travel risk assessment framework for business travel in higher-risk regions